Vladimir Guerrero Jr.: 2025: ALCS MVP

 On January 9, 2025, Guerrero and the Blue Jays avoided arbitration by agreeing to a $28.5 million salary, the third-highest salary paid to an arbitration-eligible player in league history, behind only Juan Soto in 2024 ($31 million) and Shohei Ohtani in 2023 ($30 million).
 On April 9, Guerrero signed a 14-year, $500 million extension with the Blue Jays. $325 million of the contract will be paid as signing bonuses each season, and the contract has no deferred money and does not include any opt-outs.

 On July 2, Guerrero was named an All-Star for the fifth year in a row.
 In a game against the Athletics on July 11, Guerrero hit a single, which was the 1,000th hit of his career, becoming the 10th player to reach this feat as a Blue Jay and the youngest to do so.

 Guerrero finished the season batting .292/.381/.467 with 23 home runs and 84 RBI.

-To start the 2025 postseason, Guerrero hit a leadoff home run in Game 1, and hit his first playoff grand slam in Game 2 of the AL Division Series against the New York Yankees, which was the first playoff grand slam in Toronto Blue Jays history.
-It also placed Guerrero and his father Vladimir Guerrero as the only father-son duo to both hit grand slams in post-season play in MLB history.
-In the AL Championship Series against the Seattle Mariners, Guerrero hit three home runs with a batting average of .385 and an OPS of 1.330 in seven games, winning the ALCS Most Valuable Player Award as the Blue Jays clinched their first AL championship since 1993.
-In the World Series, Guerrero batted .333 with two home runs as the Blue Jays lost to the Los Angeles Dodgers in seven games.
+At the start of the 2025 postseason, Guerrero hit a first-inning home run in Game 1 and later hit his first playoff grand slam in Game 2 of the AL Division Series (ALDS) against the New York Yankees, marking the first playoff grand slam in Blue Jays history.
+This achievement made Guerrero and his father, Vladimir Guerrero Sr., the only father-son duo in MLB history to both hit grand slams in postseason play.
+During the AL Championship Series (ALCS) against the Seattle Mariners, Guerrero hit three home runs with a batting average of .385 and an OPS of 1.330 across seven games, earning the ALCS Most Valuable Player Award as the Blue Jays clinched their first American League (AL) championship since 1993.
+In the World Series, Guerrero batted .333 with two home runs and three RBI, though the Blue Jays ultimately lost to the Los Angeles Dodgers in seven games.
+His performance throughout the postseason was widely cited as one of the greatest in history.

-Scouting report
+2026: Offensive struggles

+On July 4, Guerrero was named an All-Star for the sixth year in a row, but elected not to participate due to lower back discomfort.

+Guerrero finished the year batting .260/.332/.356 with 9 home runs (with only 1 at home) and 57 RBI.

+Player profile

 Guerrero was seen as a top prospect due to his exceptional hitting ability, which scouts often graded an 80, the highest possible mark on baseball's 20-to-80 scouting scale.
 His power is often rated at a 70 grade, which indicates a "plus-plus" tool in the scouting industry.
 Defensively, scouts were unsure if he could remain at third base at the major league level, but he has shown the potential to develop into a passable defender.